What is Street Learning?

 - The Digital Skills Partnership from the South East Local Enterprise Partnership has partnered with Coursera to provide free, online learning resources to 10,000 users across the South East.
 There are more than 4,300 courses available to those facing redundancy, on furlough, or those looking to reskill to enter a new industry.
 Find out more here

-East Sussex Library Service (find latest updates on opening and services during Covid) have now launched IT for You 1 to1s at Eastbourne Library (with Hastings and Crowborough to follow).
+- East Sussex Library Service (find latest updates on opening and services during Covid) have now launched IT for You 1 to1s at Eastbourne and Hastings Library (with Crowborough to follow).
 These sessions provide residents with IT/computer support on a one to one basis.
 Find out more information here.